soyounglee/so-simple-theme/research.md

 [**Presentation**]

 * Jan 2020. &nbsp;&nbsp; **So Young Lee** and Jiwon Yun.
 When are wh-island effects enhanced?
-The 94th LSA Annual Meeting of the Linguistic Society of America, New Orleans [forthcoming]
+The 94th LSA Annual Meeting of the Linguistic Society of America, New Orleans
 * Oct 2019. &nbsp;&nbsp; **So Young Lee** and Jiwon Yun Another source of wh-island effects.
 The 27th Japanese/Korean Linguistics Conference Sogang University, Korea.
 * Jun 2019. &nbsp;&nbsp; **So Young Lee**.
 Processing of long-distance dependencies in Korean.
 2019 Annual Summer